-A close company (which generally includes owner managed companies) is taxed in certain circumstances when it has made a loan or advance to individuals or their family members who have an interest or shares in the company (known as participators).
+A close comp any (which generally includes owner managed companies) is taxed in certain circumstances when it has made a loan or advance to individuals or their family members who have an interest or shares in the company (known as participators).
 The tax charge is currently 32.5% of the loan if it is outstanding nine months after the end of the accounting period.
-The tax charge is repaid to the company nine months after the end of the accounting period in which the loan is repaid.
+The tax charge is repaid to the company nine months after the loan is repaid.